 - b-quote –

-src="http://www.yourdomain.com/img/image.jpg" alt="image description" />This HTML tag lets you insert an image into your post or page and add an “alt” tag (a text description of your image in case the image does not render in your visitor’s browser.
-Note: you can also use the “Add Media” button (15) to insert images into your content.
+src="http://www.yourdomain.com/img/image.jpg" alt="image description" />Click this button to insert an image into your post or page and add an “alt” tag to the image.
+An alt tag adds a text description of your image in case the image doesn’t display or render on your reader’s web browser and improves your content’s accessibility (e.g. it can be read aloud by some web browsers to help visually impaired users).
+Note: You can also use the “Add Media” button (15) to insert images into your content.

-<li>tag (see below) in order for bullet lists to display properly.
+<li>tag (see below) in order for bullet lists to work and display your list correctly.

-<code>tags generally will appear using a pre-formatted text style, such as a monospaced font like Courier.
+<code>tags normally will display using a preformatted text style, such as a monospaced font.
 (See the “Tips” section below for more details).

-<!--more-->Use this tag to break your blog post into “teaser” and main body sections.
-For example, if you type a few paragraphs, then add the “more” tag and add the rest of your post content, visitors will only see the first few paragraphs of your post with a hyperlink (e.g. continue reading…), which when clicked on, will then display the rest of your post’s content.
+<!--more-->Insert this tag to break your post content into “teaser” and main content sections.
+For example, if you add content to your post and insert this tag after the second paragraph, your post will only display the first two paragraphs on your blog page with a hyperlink (e.g. continue reading…).
+Your visitors will then need to click on this link to view the rest of your post.

-- close tags – This menu button closes any open HTML tags left in your content.
-Note: proof your content after using this function to make sure that all HTML tags have correctly formatted your text.
+- Close Tags – This button closes any HTML tags left open in your content.
+Note: proof your content after using this function to make sure that all tags have formatted correctly.

-- Distraction-Free Writing Mode – click this button to work in “distraction-free” writing mode (see screenshot example below).
-You can toggle between the Visual Editor and Text Editor modes, insert media and hyperlinks and update your content while in “full screen” writing mode.
-Click the button again to revert to the normal editor mode.
+- Distraction-Free Writing Mode – Click this button to work in “distraction-free” writing mode (see screenshot below).
+You can toggle between the Visual Editor and Text Editor modes, insert media and hyperlinks, and update your content while in “distraction-free” mode.
+Click the button again to return to normal editor display mode.

-- Add Media – Click this button to insert media into your content (e.g. images, videos, audio files).
-This button appears whether you’re in the Visual or Text editor screens.
+- Add Media button – Click this button to insert media into your content (e.g. images, videos, audio files).
+This button displays in both the Visual and Text editors.